What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

 - Computer/laptop/tablet/mobile phone with access to Microphone / earphones OR speakers for listening to tutor presentation and participate in discussion.

 When I've finished, what course can I do next?

-Check out our range of History and Politics courses on our website.
+Check out our range of politics, history of philosophy classes via our website.